New York City Fire Department: Critical Information Dispatch System

 This information is printed on the fire ticket, and can be read by the dispatcher if requested.
-This information is also read automatically when a signal 10–75 (working fire) or higher signal is given, or when the supervising dispatcher deems it is important for the units to have it before arrival at an incident.
+This information is also read automatically when a signal 10–75 (working fire) or higher signal is given, or when the supervising dispatcher deems it is important for the units to have it before they arrive at an incident.

 Radio and bell code signals

-The New York City Fire Department utilizes a system of ten-code radio signals, in addition to an internal one involving "bell codes" (that their origin to the days when coded telegraph signals were sent over a closed, wired system within the Department) to transmit and relay information involving both emergency communications and general, Departmental operations.
+The New York City Fire Department utilizes a system of ten-code radio signals, in addition to an internal one involving"bell codes"(that their origin to the days when coded telegraph signals were sent over a closed, wired system within the Department) to transmit and relay information involving emergency communications and general, Departmental operations.
 There are fifty-five "10-codes" used by the Department.
 There are also sub-codes specific to certain "10-codes."
 The FDNY is currently one of the last, large fire departments in the country using "10-Codes," as opposed to "plain English," to communicate information by radio.